felipebogaertsm/felipebogaertsm/README.md

 My name is Felipe, I am a Software Engineer from Brazil.
 As someone who has a background in Electrical Engineering, I am specialized in backend development and have already written a number of systems for computer aided engineering applications.

+I currently work as a freelancer with clients from Europe and North America, doing business process automation, backend development, desktop application development and more.

 ![Felipe's GitHub stats](https://github-readme-stats.vercel.app/api?username=felipebogaertsm&hide=contribs,prs&count_private=true)

 ### Talk to me at: